2 ZERO HUNGER

 • 100-Yen Dinner

-The Hokkaido University CO-OP, in collaboration with Campus Support Co., Ltd., which serves as the planning and operating company, has organized the “100-yen Dinner” initiative.
+The Hokkaido University CO-OP, in collaboration with Campus Support Co., Ltd., which serves as the planning and operating company, has organised the “100-yen Dinner” initiative.
 This programme provides nutritious dinners for just ¥100, easing financial stress and encouraging healthy dietary habits.

 • Collaboration with Secoma Company Limited

 Since April 2018, Hokkaido University has maintained a Collaboration Agreement for Regional Creation with Secoma Company Limited, a locally rooted company headquartered in Sapporo, Hokkaido.
 Secoma operates the “Seicomart Hokkaido University Store” on the Sapporo Campus.
 The company values the blessings of Hokkaido’s rich natural environment—its sea and land—and sources ingredients from local producers, processing and preparing them near the place of origin to preserve their freshness.
-Through its extensive distribution network across Hokkaido, Secoma delivers authentic local flavors to each store.
+Through its extensive distribution network across Hokkaido, Secoma delivers authentic local flavours to each store.

 Under this partnership, Hokkaido University and Secoma have continuously worked together to support students’ access to affordable and nutritious food on campus, while promoting initiatives related to food quality, safety, and community engagement, contributing to a sustainable and supportive campus food environment.